camconrad/compensator/contracts/README.md

 ### Variables
 - `address[] public compensators` - A list of all `Compensator` contracts created by the factory.
 - `mapping(address delegatee => address compensator) public delegateeToCompensator` - A mapping of delegatees to their `Compensator` contracts.
-- `address public immutable compToken` - The COMP governance token contract.
+- `address public immutable COMP_TOKEN` - The COMP governance token contract.
-- `address public immutable compoundGovernor` - The Compound Governor contract.
+- `address public immutable COMPOUND_GOVERNOR` - The Compound Governor contract.

 ### Functions
 - **`constructor(address _compToken, address _compoundGovernor)`**